 When I got home, I walked Chip while I still had energy, and then I got into a warm Epsom salt bath and soaked until the water was cold.
 And then I took a hot shower and got comfy on the couch, with both my electric blanket and Chip to keep me warm.
 I struggled to nap like I ALWAYS do after “long” runs, but I dozed a little here and there, ate half the food in my apartment, and relaxed as much as possible so that I could make it to (and then through) 7pm drinks with a friend.

 It’s now Sunday and I was expecting to wake up quite sore, but surprisingly I only feel soreness in my posterior tibial tendons on both legs.
 This is not near my tibia injury site, and although it’s probably all related, it is so nice to wake up with NO tibial pain.
 I was supposed to go to a 12:30pm barre class but my legs are very tired.
-They feel heavy and stiff, and barre is low-impact but very lower body-centric, and I’m 90% we’re doing a lower body workout tomorrow morning at my strength & conditioning session with Sadlo.
+They feel heavy and stiff, and barre is low-impact but very lower body-centric, and I’m 90% sure we’re doing a lower body workout tomorrow morning at my strength & conditioning session with Sadlo.
 So I canceled my spot for the barre class and will instead foam roll, stretch, do some gentle yoga and “legs up the wall” and maybe even use my R8 roller.

 To say I feel invigorated and motivated would be an understatement.
 It’s hard to explain just how badly I needed that run yesterday.
 While 6 miles is nothing compared to the mileage I’ll be covering over the next 4+ months, it is SO far from where I was just a few weeks ago – let alone where I was this summer.
 A few teammates were complaining about not feeling ready or “needing” to do more than 6 miles, but I forced myself to tune them out.
 I am exactly where I need to and want to be with my training right now.
 I’m focusing on increasing my mile gradually over the course of December, not at all focused on pace because once I have a solid foundation of miles under my belt, the faster paces will naturally come.